 Help facilitate Peer-Assisted Study Sessions (PASS) and gain unique experience in a professional and personal capacity.

 PASS is a free, peer-facilitated learning program for students enrolled in most core units of study in the University of Sydney Business School and the University of Sydney Law School.
-In Semester 1 2019, PASS will also be available to Pharmacy students enrolled in the unit PHAR1812 Pharmaceutical Science.
+In Semester 1 2020, PASS will also be available to Arts and Social Sciences students who are enrolled in, or have completed, the unit SCLG1001 Introduction to Sociology 1 or SCLG1002 Introduction to Sociology 2.

 Over one-hour weekly sessions, groups of 10 to 16 students work together to answer specially prepared activities and problem questions based around a unit of study they’re enrolled in.